Impact of non-stationarity on hybrid ensemble filters: A study with a doubly stochastic advection-diffusion-decay model: Abstract

 \section{Abstract}

-In order to isolate effects of non-stationarity from effects due to nonlinearity and non-Gaussianity, a doubly stochastic advection-diffusion-decay model (DSADM) is proposed.
-The model (defined on the 1D circular spatial domain) is hierarchical: it is a linear stochastic partial differential equation whose coefficients are transformed spatio-temporal random fields that by themselves satisfy their own stochastic partial differential equations with constant coefficients.
-The model generates conditionally Gaussian random fields that have complex spatio-temporal covariances with the tunable degree of non-stationarity in space and time.
-In numerical experiments with hybrid ensemble filters and DSADM as the ``model of truth'', it is shown that the degree of non-stationarity affects the optimal weights of ensemble vs. climatological covariances in EnVar and the optimal weights of ensemble vs. time-smoothed recent past covariances in the Hierarchical Bayes Ensemble Filter (HBEF) by Tsyrulnikov and Rakitko, 2017.
-The stronger is the non-stationarity, the less useful is the static covariance matrix and the more beneficial are the time-smoothed recent past covariances as the building block of the filter's analysis covariance matrix.
-A new hybrid-HBEF filter (HHBEF), which combines EnVar and HBEF, is proposed.
-HHBEF is shown to outperform EnKF, EnVar, and HBEF in non-stationary filtering regimes.
+Effects of non-stationarity on the performance of hybrid ensemble filters are studied (by hybrid filters we mean those which blend ensemble covariances with some other regularizing covariances).
+To isolate effects of non-stationarity from effects due to nonlinearity (and the non-Gaussianity it causes), a new doubly stochastic advection-diffusion-decay model (DSADM) is proposed.
+The model is hierarchical: it is a linear stochastic partial differential equation whose coefficients are random fields defined through their own stochastic partial differential equations.
+DSADM generates conditionally Gaussian spatiotemporal random fields with a tunable degree of non-stationarity in space and time.
+DSADM allows the use of the exact Kalman filter as a baseline benchmark.

+In numerical experiments with DSADM as the ``model of truth'', the relative importance of the three kinds of covariance blending is studied: with static, time-smoothed, and space-smoothed covariances.
+It is shown that the stronger the non-stationarity, the less useful the static covariance matrix becomes and the more beneficial the time-smoothed covariances are.
+Time-smoothing of background-error covariances proved to be systematically more useful than their space-smoothing.
+Under non-stationarity, a filter that extends the (previously proposed by the authors) Hierarchical Bayes Ensemble Filter and accommodates the three covariance-blending techniques is shown to outperform all other configurations of the filters tested.
+The R code of the model and the filters is available from github.com/cyrulnic/NoStRa.